Online Reading Tips & Communication Skills

 - “What am I supposed to get out of this passage?”

-That is, what are the main concerns, questions, and points of the text?
+What are the main concerns, questions, and points of the text?
 What do you need to remember for class?

 - “How will I remember what I just read?”